fadyat/book-notes/go-concurrency/concurrency-at-scale/concurrency-at-scale.md

 	done <-chan interface{},
 	nums ...int,
 ) (<-chan interface{}, <-chan int) {
-	// This ensures that there’s always at least one pulse
+	// This ensures that there's always at least one pulse
 	// sent out even if no one is listening in time for to send to occur. heartbeatStream := make(chan interface{}, 1)
 	workStream := make(chan int)